apaciuk/ruby-signature-gen-app/README.md

 ## Concept: (in progress)
 1. Escher for signature/timestamp
-2. Signature class for request
+2. Signature class for request (although it could be called anything)
 3. SignatureConnector for the various api connections
 ###### these may be needed in addition to Walmart which can be added to the SignatureConnector class enum hash